 For violations of California’s minimum wage law, claims must be filed within three years of the reported incident.
 The time limit is extended to four years in cases where the violation is based on a written agreement.

 No Retaliation Allowed

-Employers may not discriminate, retaliate or take any adverse actions against employees who exercise their rights under the California Labor Code. § 98.6, subdivision (a).
-This is true whether the employee merely brings an issue to the attention of the employer or whether the employee files a complaint or lawsuit.
+Employers may not discriminate, retaliate, or take any adverse actions against employees who exercise their rights under the California Labor Code by filing a wage claim or a lawsuit.